 The best thing about teaching English online to Japanese students is that most of the websites offer flexible schedules.
 This means you can dip your toes in before fully committing.
 If you feel uncertain about signing up to be a full-time online teacher, then start by signing up to teach one or two classes a week with a company that does not require many minimum hours.

-If you are someone hoping to move to Japan in the future, then that dream can happen faster if you prove yourself as a successful teacher while teaching online.
+If you are hoping to teach English in Japan in the future, then that dream can happen faster if you prove yourself as a successful teacher while teaching online.
+Having prior teaching experience is a big factor in finding work in competitive locations, and it could help you become an English teacher in Japan before you know it.

 You can check out this list to see exactly what teachers need to teach online to Japanese students: